Eli1254/Car-Log-Analyzer0/README.md

 2. Run app and install dependecies (if needed):
 3. Upload csv file to app and view results

-*Beta Version (Tested for subaru but may work with other vehicles using csvs files through COBB or Open Source software)* *Horsepower estimation is a very ball-park estimate based on rough calculations and requires the parameters: Time (sec), RPM (RPM), and Req Torque (Nm) to function properly*
+*Beta Version (Tested for subaru but may work with other vehicles using csvs files through COBB or Open Source software).*
+* Horsepower estimation is a very ball-park estimate based on rough calculations and requires the parameters: Time (sec), RPM (RPM), and Req Torque (Nm) to function properly*